tulasidamarla/tdd/README.md

 	Mockito.verify(mockOrderService, VerificationSettings.times(2)).getOrderSummary(customerid);

 Mockito supports various operations for returning the appropriate VerificationMode instance.
-Here are few.
+Here are few.<br>
-1)times(n) --> specifies the no of times the mock operation is called.
+1)times(n) --> specifies the no of times the mock operation is called.<br>
-2)atLeastOnce() --> declares that the method must be called at least once but may be called more times than that.
+2)atLeastOnce() --> declares that the method must be called at least once but may be called more times than that.<br>
-3)atLeast(n) --> specifies the min no of times the mocked operation is called.
+3)atLeast(n) --> specifies the min no of times the mocked operation is called.<br>
-4)atMost(n) -->  specifies the max no of times the mocked operation is called.
+4)atMost(n) -->  specifies the max no of times the mocked operation is called.<br>
 5)never() --> It is the 0 verification setting. i.e. operation on the mock is never called during the execution of test.
 Typically used when testing alternative paths of the code.

 Verifying no interaction globally